kb-dk/repository-mirror/README.md

 Done using [in our user database: AD/LDAP](#3-ldap-authentication-and-authorization)

-### 1. An external repository is registered by the user who must also provide credentials for the remove git repository
+### 1. An external repository is registered by the user who must also provide credentials for the remote git repository

 We do not need this, unless the repository is private

-### 2. The user selects a named release for to retrieve
+### 2. The user selects a named release to retrieve

 The task should include a destination status